codeaffen/codeaffen.org/_posts/2021-01-25-virtual-envs.md

 ## node.js

-Finally I started a few month ago to work with node.js and I want to start with an environ manager too.
+Finally I started a few month ago to work with node.js and I wanted to start with an environment manager too.
 I found [nvm](https://github.com/nvm-sh/nvm){:target="_blank"} as the best candidate as my manager of choice.

 ### installing nvm